 Photoshop, White board, YouTrack, Google Docs

 To start the project my CTO and I brainstormed and defined the project.
 We went through the rules and identified the main issues, what we needed to change, and next steps.
 The rest would be defined as the project went on.
-I created a doc of the inventory of all the rules across message, experience, and campaign levels and their options.
+I created a document with the inventory of all the rules across message, experience, and campaign levels and their options.

 Known Changes